cris2123/MathEngine/VectorImplementation/README.md

 ### Pending Updates

-* Add functions to calculate if points are collinear or coplanars
+* Add functions to calculate if points are collinear or coplanars.
+* Add a testing suite to test all classes.
-* Add templates features to generate IvVector of different types
+* Add templates features to generate IvVector of different types.
-* Add Logic to manage Matrices and affine transformations
+* Add Logic to manage Matrices and affine transformations.